TauntonandSomersetNHSTrust/WebServiceSecurity/README.md

 -   [ ] Sanitise all input validating type, length and content to avoid common vulnerabilities; `XSS`, `SQL-Injection`, etc.)
 -   [ ] Use the proper HTTP method according to the operation: `GET`, `POST`, `PUT/PATCH`, `DELETE`
 -   [ ] Validate `content-type` on request Accept header (Content Negotiation) to allow only your supported format; `application/json`, etc.)
--   [ ] Validate `content-type` of posted data as you accept; `application/x-www-form-urlencoded`, `application/json`, etc.).
+-   [ ] Validate `content-type` of posted data as you accept; `application/x-www-form-urlencoded`, `application/json`, etc.)
--   [ ] Sensitive data must not be contained in URL.
+-   [ ] Sensitive data must not be contained in URL
--   [ ] Consider obfuscation of URL strings.
+-   [ ] Consider obfuscation of URL strings
 -   [ ] Consider API Gateway services to enable caching, Rate Limit policies

 ## Processing

 -   [ ] Server to communication must validate sessions and/or tokens
 -   [ ] Use UUID instead of incremental IDs
--   [ ] If you are parsing XML files, make sure entity parsing is not enabled to avoid `XXE` (XML external entity attack).
+-   [ ] If you are parsing XML files, make sure entity parsing is not enabled to avoid `XXE` (XML external entity attack)
--   [ ] If you are parsing XML files, make sure entity expansion is not enabled to avoid `Billion Laughs/XML bomb` via exponential entity expansion attack.
+-   [ ] If you are parsing XML files, make sure entity expansion is not enabled to avoid `Billion Laughs/XML bomb` via exponential entity expansion attack
 -   [ ] Use a CDN/Object Storage for file uploads, and do not not allow upload to the API service/server

 ## Output

--   [ ] Send `X-Content-Type-Options: nosniff` header.
+-   [ ] Send `X-Content-Type-Options: nosniff` header
--   [ ] Send `X-Frame-Options: deny` header.
+-   [ ] Send `X-Frame-Options: deny` header
--   [ ] Send `Content-Security-Policy: default-src 'none'` header.
+-   [ ] Send `Content-Security-Policy: default-src 'none'` header
 -   [ ] Remove server identify headers - `X-Powered-By`, `Server`, `X-AspNet-Version`, etc.
--   [ ] Force `content-type` for your response. e.g. set `content-type` to `application/json` if that’s what the content is.
+-   [ ] Force `content-type` for your response. e.g. set `content-type` to `application/json` if that’s what the content is
 -   [ ] Return the proper status code according to the operation completed; `200 OK`, `401 Unauthorized`, `405 Method Not Allowed`, etc.

 ## Logging